 What gold coins are IRA eligible?

 Gold is a tried-and-true portfolio diversifier, especially amid economic crisis.
 A balanced investing plan should contain gold, a safe investment.
 A sought-after way to invest in gold is through Individual Retirement Accounts (IRAs).
-By adding gold coins into your IRA you can benefit from tax advantages while safeguarding the savings you have saved for retirement from fluctuations in the market.
+By incorporating gold coins into your IRA you can benefit from tax advantages while safeguarding the savings you have saved for retirement from fluctuations in the market.

 Not all gold coins are IRA-eligible.
 This article will analyze IRA-eligible gold coins.
 Knowing these standards and which coins qualify will help you diversify your retirement investments.